Home > Modern Slavery and Human Trafficking Statement 2018/2019

 Our Supply Chains

 The cornerstone of our approach towards tackling modern slavery and human trafficking in our supply chain is our Ethical Policy, which we ensure all our suppliers sign up to annually.
-In 2016 this has been overhauled and updated to have a stronger emphasis on modern slavery and human trafficking and the prevention of stowaway’s, and includes access to MWW Modern Slavery and Human Trafficking Statement, and UK Government codes of conduct for suppliers and hauliers.
+This policy has a strong emphasis on modern slavery and human trafficking and the prevention of stowaway’s, and includes access to MWW Modern Slavery and Human Trafficking Statement, and UK Government codes of conduct for suppliers and hauliers.

 Modern slavery is a complex issue and as a result it is vital that we work closely with external stakeholders including NGO’s, charities, trade union organisations and our customers where ever possible.